-Not only, then, is man capable of aesthetic liberation and artistic creativity, but his first work of art is his own living.
+No only, then, is man capable of aesthetic liberation and artistic creativity, but his first work of art is his own living.
 The fair, the beautiful, the admirable is embodied by man in his own body and actions before it is given a still freer realization in painting and sculpture, in music and poetry.
-Ctyle is in the man before it appears in the artistic product.
-Still, if the style of living is more fundamental, it is also more constrained.
-For man's own body and actions cannot be treated as the painter treats his uncomplaining oils and the poet his verbal materials.
-As in the animal, so also in man, there exist the exigencies of underlying materials, and the pattern of experience has to meet these exigencies by granting them psychic representation and conscious integration.
-The biological cannot be ignored and yet, in man, it can be transformed.
-The transformation varies with the locality, the period, the social milieu; but the occurrence of the variations only serves to reveal the existence of the variable.
-Men will claim that they work because they must live; but it is plain that they work so hard because they must make their living dignified.
+Style is the man before it appears in the artistic product.
+Still, if the style of living is more fundamental, it also is more constrained. for man's own body and actions cannot be treated as the painter treats his uncomplaining oils and the poet his verbal materials.
+As in the animal, so also in man there exist the exigencies of underlying materials, and the pattern of experience has to meet those exigencies by granting them psychic representation and conscious integration.
+The biological cannot be ignored and yet, in man, it can be transformed. transformation varies with the locality, the period, the social milieu; but the occurrence of the variations only serves to reveal the existence of the variable.
+Mon will claim that they work because they must live; but it is plain that they work so hard because they must make their living dignified.
 To lack that dignity is to suffer embarrassment, shame, degradation; it is to invite amusement, laughter, ridicule.
 Inversely, to grant free rein to man's impulse for artistically manifested dignity is to set so-called hard-headed industrialists and financiers to the task of stimulating artistic imagination with advertisements and of meeting its demands with the raw materials of the earth and with the technology of an age of science.

 Such artistry is dramatic.
-It is in the presence of others, and the others too are also actors in the primordial drama that the theatre only imitates.
-If aesthetic values, realized in one's own living, yield one the satisfaction of good performance, still it is well to have the objectivity of that satisfaction confirmed by the admiration of others; it is better to be united with others by winning their approval; it is best to be bound to them by deserving and obtaining their respect and even their affection.
-For man is a social animal.
-He is born in one family only to found another of his own.
-His artistry and his knowledge accumulate over the centuries because he imitates and learns from others.
-The execution of his practical schemes requires the collaboration of others.
-Still. the net#work of man's social relationships has not the fixity of organization of the hive or the ant-hill; nor, again, is it primarily the product of pure intelligence devising blue-prints for human behavior.
-Its ground is aesthetic liberation and artistic creativity, where the artistry is limited by biological exigence, inspired by example and emulation, confirmed by admiration and approval, sustained by respect and affection.
+It is in the presence of others, and the others too are also actors in the primordial drama that the If aesthetic values, realized in one's own living, yield theatre only imitates. one the satisfaction of good performance, still it is well to have the objectivity of that satisfaction confirmed by the admiration of others; it is better to be united with others by winning their approval; it is best to be bound to them by for man is a deserving and obtaining their respect and even their affection.
+His social animal.
+We is born in one family only to found another of his own. artistry and his knowledge accumulate over the centuries because he imitates. and learns from others.
+The execution of his practical schemos requires the Still, the net-work of man's social relationships has collaboration of others. not the fixity of organization of the hive or the ant-hill; nor, again, is it primarily the product of pure intelligence devising blue-prints for human behavior.
+Its ground is aesthetic liberation and artistic creativity, where the artistry is limited by biological exigence, inspired by examply and emulation, confirmed by admiration and approval, sustained by respect and affection.